Become a Proofreader with No Experience (A 10-Step Guide)

 A good bet to get your foot in the door of the publishing industry is to see if a local publisher has an internship or entry-level position available.

-Otherwise, you can reconsider this possibility after you gain a few years of experience.
+Otherwise, you can reconsider this option after gaining a few years of experience.

 4) Take a Comprehensive Proofreading Course